 SMTP Ports – different ports for different purposes

 Port 25 is the oldest of all SMTP protocols.
-As a matter of fact, it was around since the very first days of email transmission.
+As a matter of fact, it has been around since the very first days of email transmission.
 When RFC 821 was launched back in 1982, it established Port 25 as the default transmission channel for internet email.
 It remained omnipresent for all these years and even now is used for many transmissions.

 These days, port 25 is mainly used for SMTP Relaying – transmitting messages between different email servers.
 It’s not recommended to use for email submission unless you specifically manage your own mail server.